AI generates well-liked but templatic empathic responses: Results

 \subsection{LLMs use a relatively homogeneous set of tactics.}

-We first analyzed the prevalence of empathic tactics across all responses.
-Study 1 compared three LLMs (\texttt{GPT-4 Turbo}, \texttt{Llama3.1-70b}, and \texttt{Qwen2.5}), with humans with a psychology background recruited on Upwork, on their responses to 101 support-seeking Reddit posts, and with fully human-annotated tactics (see Methods for annotation details).
+Next, we analyzed the prevalence of empathic tactics across all responses.
 On average, our human writers wrote messages of about 234 words in length, while LLMs produced between 147 and 234 words (see Table \ref{tab:descriptives}).
 The differences in word counts did translate to corresponding differences in total number of tactics; but on average all writers used a similar number of unique tactics per response.